Jerry Sandusky declares his innocence in plea

 Hundreds of journalists descended on the courthouse, which is listed on the National Register of Historic Places.
 With its 26-foot white columns, marble stairs, clock tower and Christmas garland hung like bunting, it seems torn from a Norman Rockwell painting.

 Sandusky, a retired defensive coordinator for Penn State University’s football team, is accused of molesting boys he met through the Second Mile.
 He has denied the allegations in interviews with NBC’s Bob Costas and The New York Times.

-He has acknowleged showering and “horsing around” with boys, and says he has an attraction to children, but said it is not sexual in nature.
+He has acknowledged showering and “horsing around” with boys and said he is attracted to children but not sexually.